Arcana (Swedish band): History

 The original band consisted of founder Peter Bjärgö (then Peter Pettersson) and vocalist Ida Bengtsson.
-Since 2002, Arcana has changed line-up and now consists of Peter Bjärgö, Stefan Eriksson, Ann-Mari Thim, Ia Bjärgö and Mattias Borgh.
+Since 2002, Arcana has changed line-up and during the years 2003-2015 it consisted of Peter Bjärgö, Stefan Eriksson, Ann-Mari Thim, Ia Bjärgö and Mattias Borgh.
+Since some years back, Peter Bjärgö have invited different musicians for live performances, depending on the venue, location and time.

 Often largely instrumental, the band describes its music as inspired by medieval music or the middle age's more romantic aspects.
 Their album Le Serpent Rouge had a more oriental feeling to it, with instruments like hammered dulcimer, finger cymbals, duduk and other oriental/Arabic instruments.
-Since 2006, Arcana is signed to Kalinkaland Records in Germany.
+The latest album "Magna Silentia", released on Cold Meat Industry in September 2026, the music has been more into the sacred music, with choirs mixed with the instrument nyckelharpa.

 Peter also has a martial industrial side-project called Sophia and has also recorded one collaborative album with Gustaf Hildebrand.

 Discography

 Their first album Dark Age of Reason, released on Cold Meat Industry, has been compared to the early works by Dead Can Dance.

 The third album ...The Last Embrace was published in 2000.
 It introduced the acoustic guitar and real percussion instruments to Arcana's repertoire.

 The sixth album Le Serpent Rouge was released in 2004 on Erebus Odor Records.
 It features orientally inspired music and a stronger integration of acoustic instruments than previously.

 2008 saw the release of "Raspail" on Kalinkaland Records.
 Arcana's earlier Neo-classical and medieval style returned with this album.

+In 2026 Arcana returned with their latest album Magna Silentia, then back again on their first label Cold Meat Industry.
+The album was made around the time when Peter and Ia's daughter Vendela Bjärgö passed away.
+The album is dedicated to her and to Peter's late mother.